MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/Writing-Portable-Modules.md

 However, it isn't required to target .NET Standard for a module to work with both Windows PowerShell and PowerShell Core, as long as you use compatible APIs.
-The Intermediate Language (IL) is compatible between the two runtimes so you can target .NET Framework 4.6.1 which is compatible with .NET Standard 2.0 and if you don't use APIs outside of .NET Standard 2.0, then your module will work as-is (without recompilation) with PowerShell Core 6.
+The Intermediate Language (IL) is compatible between the two runtimes.
+You can target .NET Framework 4.6.1, which is compatible with .NET Standard 2.0.
+If you don't use APIs outside of .NET Standard 2.0, then your module works with PowerShell Core 6 without recompilation.

 ## PowerShell Standard Library